heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

 The percept-triplet structure is geometrically encoded in a hybrid spherical-hyperbolic knowledge space, combining the benefits of both geometries:

 ![Percept-triplet Visualization](assets/percept-triplet-visualization.svg)

+*Figure 1: Percept-triplet Visualization, showing the three-dimensional representation of archetypal, expressive, and mundane vectors in a hybrid geometric space, illustrating how conceptual relationships maintain both hierarchical structure and angular significance*

 ```mermaid
 graph TD